I don't need a show dog, just a good family pet.

 How do I reserve a puppy from a current or upcoming litter?

-We have a sales contract that protects you, as a buyer, saying you are getting a healthy puppy from specified parents at an agreed price and you secure your place on the list with a $200 deposit that is applied to the overall agreed price (which varies depending on the breeding) All you have to do is contact us and we can email the sales contract for you to look over.
+We have a sales contract that protects you, as a buyer, saying you are getting a healthy puppy from specified parents at an agreed price and you secure your place on the list with a $250 deposit that is applied to the overall agreed price.
+All you have to do is contact us and we can email the sales contract for you to look over.

 Are your dogs registered with the AKC?
 Yes, we usually have 4 or 5 Vizslas at any given time that are all exercised, played with, and of course spoiled every day and they are all registered with the AKC.
 We will have a litter of puppies occasionally and all puppies placed with familes will include AKC paperwork designated as Limited meaning they can still be registered with the AKC and compete in Obedience, Tracking, Field Trials, Hunting Tests, Herding, Lure Coursing, Agility and Earthdog events but cannot be used for breeding.
 See the following link for more information: http://www.akc.org/register/limited-registration